YashMangla1/ECommerce-Project/readme.md

   \*\* Problem is inner function in useEffect should not return a prosmise, it should return nothing or clean up function.
 What we'll do to get rid of this problem is we'll create a new function inside useEffect like const getHomeData and will make it async and move our await code inside this and at the end just need to run this function.

   \*\* we use <strictmode>, but strictMode runs useEffect twice.
 Running twice helps us catch bugs.(Running useEffect twice should result in the same HTML being rendered.
 This is called idempotency).

+  \*\* when we send a request to the backend, we can set a url path.
+Based on the URL path, the backend can do different things. like- /api/products = gives us the products.
+In addition to the URl path every request also has a type. axios.get('')- it sends 2 pieces of information:1. type 2.
+URl path , When backend receives our request, it looks for both type and the URL path, to decide what to do.
+Type is also called HTTP method.

+  \*\* 4 common types of requests: 1.
+GET 2.
+POST 3.
+PUT 4.
+DELETE